 Soy is a complete protein source and is great for those trying to build muscle on a plant-based diet.
 And if you’re able to tolerate dairy, research indicates that pairing the soy with a dairy protein source may benefit muscle building.

 Even though hemp protein is derived from the hemp plant, it contains no THC — the compound in marijuana that causes a high.
 It is loaded with omega-3 fatty acids and has a number of essential amino acids.
-However, because it lacks the amino acids lysine and leucine, it is not considered complete.
+However, because it lacks the amino acids lysine and leucine, hemp protein powder is not considered complete.

 This protein is derived from split peas, a high-fiber legume that is packed with muscle-building BCAAs.
 Pea protein absorbs more slowly than whey but quicker than casein, and it tends to make you feel fuller longer, perfect for a calorie-controlled diet.